Yibizo/reto-movimiento-steam-eq-6/GDD.md

 # Sounds/Music

 ## Style Attributes
+- Audio effects consist of 8 bit / 16 bit
+- Audio effects are short and satisfyingly responsive
+- Music background sound 8 bit / 16 bit, with a consistent theme of machinery and industry

 Again, consistency is key.
 Define that consistency here.
 What kind of instruments do you want to use in your music?
 Any particular tempo, key?
 Influences, genre?
 Mood?

 Stylistically, what kind of sound effects are you looking for?
 Do you want to exaggerate actions with lengthy, cartoony sounds (e.g. mario’s jump), or use just enough to let the player know something happened (e.g. mega man’s landing)?
 Going for realism?
 You can use the music style as a bit of a reference too.